 Former AT&T Chairman John deButts Dead At 71

-NEW YORK (AP) _ John D. deButts, the chairman and chief executive of American Telephone & Telegraph Co. from 1972 to 1979, died of heart failure Wednesday at a hospital in Winchester, Va., the company announced.
-He was 71.
+NEW YORK (AP) _ John D. deButts, who led American Telephone & Telegraph Co. when the government launched its antitrust case against the phone giant, has died of heart failure at a Winchester, Va. hospital.